stevejay/markdown-it-prism-backticks/README.md

 <img src="./resources/example-usage.png" alt="Example usage" width="429" height="45" />

+(The exact visual appearance will depend on the Prism theme that you are using.)

 The rules for the language annotation are simple:

 - No whitespace between the closing backtick and the opening curly brace.